pietro14/Cpp_programs/README.md

 # little_Cpp-projects
-Some little programs in C++ wrote between 2016 and 2017
+Some little projects in C++ wrote between 2016 and 2017

 -Last year, I have been involved in some simple projects concerning the implementation of some algorithms.
 For instance, I wrote a customized C++ matrix